 To avoiding getting discouraged, stay connected with other folks who are working on weight loss and who are dedicated to a healthy lifestyle.
 Like other journeys, sometimes the path is smooth and other times it is rocky.
 For the rocky times, or times when an avalanche wipes out the path entirely, it is invaluable to have a support network to help find your way back to the path.
 Also like any other journey, with weight loss, we learn a lot about ourselves and can potentially be amazed to see what we can do!

-Rachel Vincent, RD, is a Clinical Nutrition Educator at Mission Weight Management.
+Rachel Bloomer, LCSW, is a Mental Health Provider at Mission Weight Management.